 Section 4.0 - Conclusions and Recommendations.
-This section summarizes the main conclusions derived from the PBHSP through the prior water year and describes the recommended activities for the subsequent fiscal year as a proposed scope-of-work, schedule, and budget.
+This section summarizes the main conclusions derived from the PBHSP through the WY 2023 and describes the recommended activities for the subsequent fiscal year as a proposed scope-of-work, schedule, and budget.

 Section 5.0 - References.
 This section lists the publications cited in the report.